openshift/osd-network-verifier/README_AWS.md

       make build
       ```
       This generates `osd-network-verifier` executable in project root directory.
-   4. From AWS, obtain the id for the subnet to be tested and export it.
+   4. From AWS, obtain the subnet id to be verified and export it.
        ```shell
        export SUBNET_ID=<subnet_id>
         ```